- Basking sharks are the second largest fish species found in various parts of the world.

 How Much Do Basking Sharks Eat?

+An adult can reach up to 30 feet in length and over 10,000 pounds in weight.
 Being ginormous, basking sharks need to eat a large amount of plankton to survive.
 Over 2,000 tons of water are filtered per hour by their gills.
-Since plankton is so small they must eat millions each day which can equal hundreds of pounds.
+It is difficult to determine the actual amount of food that they eat in a single day, since plankton is so small they must eat millions each day which can be hundreds of pounds in weight alone.